 Fill a Bucket with Water

 To fill your toilet tank, first, fill a bucket or large jug with water.
-We recommend filling a 5-gallon bucket with water.
+I recommend filling a 5-gallon bucket with water.
 One bucket will provide about 3 flushes.
 If your home has no running water, you’ll need another water source.
 Gallons of bottled water can be purchased at most grocery and convenience stores.
 Alternatively, you can use rainwater or water pumped directly from a well.
 The water you use to flush your toilet does not have to be drinking water.

 Never use a liquid other than water to flush your toilet.
 Additionally, do not use water mixed with chemicals or chlorine, such as pool water.
 Treated water and other liquids can damage your plumbing or septic system.